 - The company is in administration or liquidation

-- Their last set of accounts state that the company isn’t a going concern
+- Their latest set of accounts state that the company isn’t a going concern

-If any of these apply to your client or prospect, you can stop right away.
-If you’re looking at R&D for a client, let them know.
+If any of these apply to your client or prospect, you can let them know right away why they cannot claim the tax relief.
 They’ll appreciate that you’ve thought about them and have ruled them out for a good reason.
-If you’re an R&D consultant looking for new leads, you can skip ahead to your next one.

 Step 2 – Ask them what they already know about the R&D scheme

 If the answer’s ‘Not much’, then this gives you the opportunity to set them off on the right path.
-While few clients will care about the specifics of how R&D tax relief is given, most will be interested to know that:
+HMRC expect claimants to know the specifics of how R&D tax relief works, so you need to explain that:

 - HMRC uses its own, very specific, definition of R&D, which often varies considerably from what most companies think of as R&D